Ddonec/Legacy-PHP-work-KK-/README.md

 This repository contains the initial development of the project in HTML.
 It includes the entire structure and styles of the site.

 [GitHub - HTML Development](https://github.com/Ddonec/work-hard-chill-ride)

-Feel free to adjust the content as needed.